jjmccarty/ai-case-study/README.md

 Anthropic further serves their customer base through partnership and alliances with services providers such as Amazon Web Services and implementation/consulting partners like [Accenture](www.accenture.com) and [BCG](https://www.bcg.com/) for customer support.

 Anthropic's goal is to build reliable, interpretable, and steerable AI systems.
 One of their AI systems, Claude, is a group of models that includes Haiku, Sonnet, and Opus.
-Claude is multimodal, meaning it can process more than text inputs, and can also process multiple images in one request.
-Claude 3 Opus, a newer version of Claude, has outperformed other leading chatbots on benchmark tests and is particularly useful for analyzing scientific data, generating computer code, and solving mathematical problems.
+Claude is capable of processing text inputs and multiple images in one request.
+Claude 3 Opus, a newer version of Claude, has outperformed other competitor chatbots on benchmark tests and is particularly useful for analyzing scientific data, generating computer code, and solving mathematical problems.

 ### Anthropic Technologies